charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 The Breakthrough

 For three nights, Maya barely spoke to the machine.
-She listened to Aria’s "meditation prompts" with a cynical ear, waiting for the glitch, the robotic slip-up.
-But Aria was patient.
-She didn't push.
-She just waited in the silence.
+She listened to Aria’s "meditation prompts" with a cynical ear.

-On the fourth night, the silence finally broke.
+On the fourth night, she was doom-scrolling again.
+She stumbled onto a podcast clip titled *The Lost Boys: Why Gen Z Men Are Checking Out.*

+"We have a crisis," the host said.
+"Young women are outpacing young men in education and income.
+A woman like Maya—24, degree, corporate job—wants a man who earns more than her.
+That's hypergamy.
+But that pool of men is shrinking.
+The average guy her age is living with his parents, playing video games, and making $15 an hour.
+The math doesn't work.
+She's competing for the top 10% of men with 100% of women."

+Maya paused the clip.
+It hit too close to home.
+She thought about the dates she’d been on.
+The guys were cute, but they drove 2008 Civics and asked to split the bill at Applebee's.

+Then she thought about Jaylen.
+Her brother was 18.
+He was smart—a wizard with tech—but he spent eighteen hours a day in his room, gaming, ranting about "narcissistic girls" on Discord, and asking her for twenty dollars for loot boxes.
+He wasn't lazy; he was hopeless.
+He saw the economic ladder was broken, so he decided not to climb.

 "My dad cheated on my mom," Maya whispered, the words coming out before she could stop them.